humanitycodes/www/coursework/lessons/slides/localstorage-intro.md

 ## Where every page knows your name

 It's pretty great that we can get information from a user with JavaScript.
-But you know what stinks about this code below?
+But there's a problem with this code:

 ``` js
 var firstName = prompt("What's your first name?")